 For some tasks, such as debugging a job or self-installing software, you may require an interactive

 job on a Baskerville compute node.
-We provide a helper script for launching such a job, this is done using both the
+This is done using both the

 To start an interactive job, you can use the following command:

-This will submit a 5-minute compute job, wait for the job to start, and then connect you to the head node for the job.
-You should see output similar too the following:
+This will submit a 5-minute compute job.
+You should wait for the job to start, which is when the output is looks like:

 salloc: Granted job allocation 5184 salloc: Waiting for resource configuration salloc: Nodes bask-pg0309u04a are ready for job